Dynamic Reserve Price Design with Distributed Solving Algorithm: Preliminaries

 \subsubsection{Coordinate Descent Dynamic Reserve Price (CD2RP)}

-we can see that the algorithm above is simple and efficient enough, however, it requires setting the learning rate $\alpha$ manually, which would be many and diverse. especially, if we try several settings of hyper-parameter in computationally intensive scenarios with a large scale of data, it will waste lots of calculation resources.
-So we propose a method using coordinate descent algorithm \cite{wright2015coordinate} to calculate the reserve price, which updated one multiplier $\lambda_k$ and keeps the other fixed.
-To avoid the setting of the learning rate, our method prepares an ordered collection of $\lambda_k$ firstly and then selects the minimal $\lambda_k$, which can make the primal problem feasible.
-We reorganized the subproblem, and write it in the form of a coordinated update as follows
+The algorithm described above requires manual setting of the learning rate $\alpha$, which can lead to a waste of computational resources when multiple hyperparameter settings are tested in data-intensive scenarios.
+So we propose a method using coordinate descent algorithm \cite{wright2015coordinate} to compute the reserve price.
+This approach begins by preparing the ordered collection $\Lambda_{k'}$, as defined in \eqref{eq:lambda}, and then updates one coordinate $\lambda_{k'}$ using the smallest value in $\Lambda_{k'}$ that ensures the primal problem remains feasible, while keeping the other multipliers fixed.
+We reformulate the subproblem and present it as a coordinated update in the following form